 Because taste plays such an important role in the digestive process and signals the body to initiate its own supportive mechanisms, Ayurveda traditionally recommends tasting herbs.
 Brahmi can be taken internally as a powder, a tablet or as a liquid extract.
 Banyan Botanicals makes both bacopa and gotu kola available in a powdered and liquid extract form and each of them is a key ingredient in several Banyan tablets.

 Bacopa and gotu kola powders offer the full experience of tasting the herbs and also provide the most economical option for purchasing either form of brahmi.
 Either bacopa or gotu kola can be taken as a hot or cold infusion in water.
 Quite often, these herbs are taken in ghee because it helps to direct them toward the mind and the nervous system.
 Another popular carrier for brahmi is milk because it enhances the tonifyng and cooling properties of the herbs.1 In some instances, taking brahmi in a different carrier substance may help to direct the herb to a specific tissue or organ, or guide it toward a particular kind of systemic support.
 An ayurvedic practitioner can advise you on the appropriate anupan (carrier) for your herbs.
+You can also refer to the Ayurveda’s Carrier Substances guide to better understand which anupan is most appropriate for you.
 A typical dose of brahmi powder is ¼–½ teaspoon, once or twice daily, or as directed by your healthcare practitioner.

 Banyan’s herbal tablets provide a more convenient way to take brahmi, especially for those who are frequently traveling or on the go.
 The tablets also provide a nice alternative for those who find the taste a deterrent to taking these herbs.
 Banyan provides herbs in a tablet form (rather than a capsule) because tablets offer you a sample of the taste, allowing the digestive process to receive appropriate signals about what you are about to ingest and inviting the body to initiate other healing mechanisms.
 A typical dose is one to two tablets, once or twice daily, or as directed by your healthcare practitioner.